Valerie Parv

-Valerie Christine Parv AM (1951 – 25 April 2021) was a popular Australian writer of over 70 romance novels, with more than 34 million sales.
-She published her novels in Mills & Boon's since 1982.
+Valerie Christine Parv AM (1951 – 25 April 2021) was a popular Australian writer of over 70 romance novels with over 34 million sales.
+She has published her novels in Mills & Boon since 1982.

 Biography

-Valerie married Paul Parv, who was a crocodile hunter in the tropical north of Australia.
+Valerie married Paul Parv, a crocodile hunter in the tropical north of Australia.
 They lived for some years in Sydney.
 Her husband became a cartoonist, and they moved to the capital city, Canberra.
-They were married for 38 years prior to her husband's death in 2008.
+They were married for 38 years before her husband died in 2008.

-Valerie published her first novels in 1982.
+Valerie published her first novel in 1982.
 She was recognised as a media spokesperson for all things romantic in Australia.

 Awards and honours

 Parv was an Australia Day Ambassador for the National Australia Day Council from 2006.
-She has also been awarded the Romantic Times Book Reviews New York Pioneer of Romance Award.
+She was also awarded the Romantic Times Book Reviews New York Pioneer of Romance Award.

-In 2015 Parv was made a member of the Order of Australia for "significant service to the arts as a prolific author, and as a role model and mentor to young emerging writers".
+In 2015, Parv was made a member of the Order of Australia for "significant service to the arts as a prolific author, and as a role model and mentor to young emerging writers."